Insert Rows

 Tip

 Airport-managed tables lack the transactional guarantees of native DuckDB tables.
-When using the INSERT statement, all rows are sent to the Arrow Flight server where they are presumed to be immediately commited to storage.
-This differs from a standard SQL transation that doesn’t commit data until COMMIT or ROLLBACK is issued.
+When using the INSERT statement, all rows are sent to the Arrow Flight server where they are presumed to be immediately committed to storage.
+This differs from a standard SQL transaction that doesn’t commit data until COMMIT or ROLLBACK is issued.

 The current philosophy of the Airport extension is to send the rows to the server.
 If the server fails to commit the rows during the RPC request, it will raise an Arrow Flight exception, causing the DuckDB transaction to abort.